- 10 Ways to Make Intramuscular Testosterone Injections Less Painful

 It was easy, and the actual moment of injection is fast and doesn’t hurt at all.

-We considered the bubble method of injecting but it seems unnecessarily complex.
+We considered the bubble or air-lock method of injecting but it seems unnecessarily complex.

 Something else I might try is a smaller gauge needle for injecting, perhaps a 25 or 27.
 The thing with testosterone is that it’s suspended in oil and very thick so it can take a while to inject with a smaller gauge needle.
 However I was reading on some body building forums that some guys draw up, then leave the syringe sitting on a heating pad for 20 minutes or so, then inject with a small gauge needle.
 This sounds like something I might eventually try out of interest, particularly when I go up to a higher maintenance dose.

-Also, I’m going to try the Z-track method next time since I had a small bubble of T seep out of the injection site after withdrawing the needle (and was horrified at the prospect of potentially not getting my full dose!)
+Also, I may try the Z-track method next time since I had a small bubble of T seep out of the injection site after withdrawing the needle.
 With Z-track injection you displace the skin and subcutaneous tissue 1–1.5 inches laterally prior to injection and release immediately after the injection, sealing the medication within the muscle and allowing no exit path back into the subcutaneous tissue and skin.